revng/revng/share/doc/revng/user-manual/initial-setup.md

 /revng/revng
 ```

-The above command will work on macOS too, just sure you install [colima](https://github.com/abiosoft/colima).
+The above command will work on macOS too, just make sure you install [colima](https://github.com/abiosoft/colima).

 If you're running on Apple Silicon, remember to specify the platform: